JLG-96/CPD/README.md

 - Getting the hover element to show different text depending on the photo that was clicked proved to be difficult, however, with the implementation of several different *div* elements, the help of the *code institute* programme and *W3Schools* this was able to be achieved.

 - On the landing page, there was originally a textbox inlcuding information "Home: Gwernymyndd Village Hall".
-However, it was a struggle to come to a distinct conclusion on colouring that didn't contrast or look out of place so it was decided best, to be removed fully.
+However, it was a struggle to come to a distinct conclusion on colouring that didn't contrast or look out of place on top of the team photo, so it was decided best, for now, to be removed fully.
 This could be revisited and reapplied under a new update.

 #### Validator Testing